tensorflow/models/syntaxnet/README.md

   bazel test neurosis/... util/utf8/...
 ```

-Bazel will work for approximately 5 to 10 minutes (depending on your
-machine power) and the command should complete reporting all tests passed.
+Bazel should complete reporting all tests passed.

 ## Running a Neurosis model

-Once you successfully built Neurosis, you can start parsing text (in conll
+Once have you successfully built Neurosis, you can start parsing text (in conll
 format) right away with one of our bundled models, located under
 `neurosis/models`.